Welcome to my truthful and unbiased review of Aurora!

 For this example, Armstrong uses the ‘make money online’ niche.

-But, you’ll need the upgraded version of Aurora to take advantage of the Instagram method and hook up unlimited Pinterest/Intsa accounts.
+But, you’ll need the upgraded version of the software to take advantage of the Instagram method and hook up unlimited Pinterest/Intsa accounts.

 Secondly, the software automatically follows the followers of your competitors’.